 - from increment value in case of selling securities officially listed by AIX as of the date of such sale; - from increment value in case of selling shares or participatory interests in the charter capitals of participant legal entities registered under the current laws of the AIFC or those that obtained relevant accreditation; - in the form of dividends and commission for securities officially listed by AIX as of the date of accrual of such dividends or commission; - in the form of dividends on shares or participatory interests in the charter capitals of the AIFC participants.

-The AIFC also provides for income tax exemption with respect to the income of the AIFC investment residents derived from the sources outside Kazakhstan; however, this rule will enter into force after introducing relevant amendments into the Tax Code of Kazakhstan.
+The AIFC also provides for income tax exemption with respect to the income of the AIFC investment residents derived from the sources outside Kazakhstan.

 4. AIFC COURT